vzhou842/victorzhou.com/content/posts/2019-07-24-intro-to-rnns.md

 L = -\ln(p_c) = -\ln(\text{softmax}(y_c))
 $$

-I'll leave the actual derivation of $\frac{\partial L}{\partial y}$ using the chain rule as an exercise for you 😉, but the result comes out really nice:
+I'll leave the actual derivation of $\frac{\partial L}{\partial y}$ using the Chain Rule as an exercise for you 😉, but the result comes out really nice:

 $$
 \frac{\partial L}{\partial y_i} =